 The Belgian inventor didn’t develop just the BMI; he is also the founder of anthropometry, which is another branch of science concerned with measurements of human individuals.

 Depending on how fit you are you might dread the BMI calculators or you might be quite fond of them.
 But we can’t deny that they are extremely helpful in tracking healthy human weights as well as tracking and diagnosing obesity.

-Nowadays we can’t really imagine our lived without the World Wide Web.
-Even though we don’t have to type the www before urls anymore, that’s how most of us get our news, stay in touch with friends and even work.
-Well, the origins of the World Wide Web can be traced back to Robert Cailliau – a Belgian computer scientist, informatics engineer and author.
+Nowadays we can’t really imagine we lived without the World Wide Web.
+Even though we don’t have to type the www before URLs anymore, that’s how most of us get our news, stay in touch with friends and even work.
+Well, the origins of the World Wide Web can be traced back to Robert Cailliau – a Belgian computer scientist, informatics engineer, and author.

 Belgian government even managed to legalize abortion in 1990 under the rule of a conservative Catholic king.
 The then king refused to sign the bill – he was Catholic and conservative – and he was removed as Head of State for a short period of time so that the Prime Minister could sign the bill and let it go through.